Website Redesign or Conversion Rate Optimization? That is the Question.

 Every CRO endeavor is different depending on the unique needs of your business.
 Your CRO strategy might need just a little fine-tuning, or it might need a complete overhaul.
 This means that the first step must be assessing your web analytics and then, crucially, formulating a holistic approach to address shortcomings.
 Don’t get bogged down in the details—maintaining a macro perspective is the key to keeping your CRO (and redesign) on track.

 It helps to keep things simple.
 The first step is figuring out the problem that needs to be solved and then developing a minimum viable product (MVP) to begin the process of learning as quickly as possible.
-This will involve measurement and learning and must include actionable metrics that can demonstrate cause and effect.
+This will involve measurement and learning and must include actionable metrics demonstrating cause and effect.

 The goal is to learn what works quickly.
 Focus on a single landing page because it allows you to fine-tune and test offers to narrow and validate your value proposition.
 With a landing page to test two (or more) different versions of your value proposition, promoted through PPC or social media sharing, you can generate leads for your product and see which version resonates best with customers.
 You can then fine-tune based on what you’ve learned.